Asian shares mostly sink on jitters after US bank failure

 Some of the sharpest drops on Wall Street last week came from the financial industry.
 First Republic Bank tumbled 14.8%, while Charles Schwab lost another 11.7% after dropping 12.8% Thursday.
 Larger banks, which have been stress-tested by regulators following the 2008 financial crisis, held up better.
 JPMorgan Chase rose 2.5%.

-In Tokyo trading, banking issues were sold, with MUFG Bank falling 3% before recovering to about a 1% fall, echoing such falls on Wall Street.
+In Tokyo trading, banking issues were sold, with MUFG Bank falling nearly 4%, echoing such falls on Wall Street.
+Shares in Mitsui Sumitomo Financial Group dipped 4.7% in morning trading.

 Worries were growing recently that interest rates are set to go higher than expected after the Fed Reserve said it could reaccelerate the size of its rate hikes.
 The Fed is focusing on wage growth in particular in its fight against inflation.
 It worries too-high gains could cause a vicious cycle that worsens inflation.